ashutoshmjain/gita/src/mathuraChap01.md

 On the surface, it appears that the contest is between the "old" and the "new".
 The old seeking to maintain a status quo while the new aspiring for better.
 But the truth is old loves the new like it's own future.
 And the new knows the old as a trustee.
-The shift, however, must happen, and it needs a trigger, a mishap - `Vipda`. **Bigger the shift, bigger the mishap.**
+The shift, however, must happen, and it needs a trigger, a mishap - `Vipda`.
+Bigger the shift, bigger the mishap - `Maha Vipda`.

-The mishap is just an indication that the time of old is over and that of new started.
+In a way, the mishap marks the beginning of the "transition".
+It is a gun shot to init the race.
 The battle begins at this moment between many possibilities of the "new".
-Having recognized the inevitable, they all seek their claim to the driver seat.
+Having recognized the inevitable, they all seek their claim to the throne.
+The old then sits back; many times turning a blind eye.
+The wait is painful ..

 # `Vipda`.